 In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments, to address diversity in how certain cash receipts and cash payments are presented and classified in the statements of cash flows.
 The amendments are effective for non-public business entities for fiscal years beginning after December 15, 2018.
 The amendments should be applied using a retrospective transition method to each period presented.
 If retrospective application is impractical for some of the issues addressed by the update, the amendments for those issues would be applied prospectively as of the earliest date practicable.
 Early adoption is permitted, including adoption in an interim period.
-The Company does not expect the adoption of ASU 2016-15 to have a material impact on its financial statements.
+The Company has adopted ASU 2016-15 in January 2019 and it will not have a material impact on its financial statements.